npe1011/grrm2xtb_cpp/README.md

 ## Software version
 We tested this interface with GRRM23, xtb-6.6.1 and newers.
+We also add gxtb support implemented in xtb 6.7.1 development version.

 ## Settings